Adhalianna/wit/docs/paper/paper.typ

   = Unique challenges

+  #lorem(10)

   = Scratchpad

+  The part that should be eventually removed.

-  === Inter-project knowledge sharing over different organization structures
+  == Inter-project knowledge sharing over different organization structures

   - Within a single team working on multiple projects.
   - Between multiple teams working on their projects in a single organization